ajmorton/distributed-chat-system/README.md

 # DistSyst
 Distributed Systems Assignment 2

-Main classes are ChatServer and ChatClient.
+A Chat server with client and server applications.

-You know the rest probably.
+main classes are client.ChatClient.java and server.ChatServer.java

-altering readme.txt to check terminal git updates
+commands are send in JSON format.